zachMitchell/printerBot/readme.md

 After installing node and npm, run `npm install`; which should install Discord.js and jspdf locally.

 You will also need screen which is installed through the same command (`sudo apt install screen`)

+By the same pattern above for installing npm and screen, install `qrencode`, this command allows printerbot to make qr-codes for links that were in the discord message.
+This will count as one image.

 ### Printer setup